movsim/traffic-simulation-de/README.md

 a collection of pseudo-classes for the longitudinal models (presently, the IDM), and lane-changing decision models (presently, MOBIL).

+### TrafficObjects.js

+a set of traffic-related objects that can be dragged by the user from a "depot" to a network link (road) and back.
+The main data element of this class is an array `trafficObj` of the traffic objects.
+At present, any array element `traffObj=trafficObj[i]` can represent one of three types of traffic objects:

+* obstacles:        `traffObj.type=='obstacle'`
+* traffic lights   `traffObj.type=='trafficLight'`
+* speed limits     `traffObj.type=='speedLimit'`

+Any object has one of two states at any time specified by the object's data element `isActive`:

+* `traffObj.isActive=true`: The object is on the road:

+   - in case of obstacles or traffic lights, real or virtual vehicle objects are added to the road at dropping time
+   - in case of speed limits, no new objects are generated but the vehicle's models are changed.
+   - in all cases, the visual appearance changes at dropping time

+* `traffObj.isActive=false`: the object is either in the "depot", or dragged, or zooming back to the depot

+The traffic light and speed limit objects also have values:

+  - `traffObj.value="red"` or `"green"` (if `traffObj.type==='trafficLight'`)
+  - `traffObj.value=limit_kmh` (if `traffObj.type==='speedLimit'`)
+  - `traffObj.value="null"` (if `traffObj.type==='obstacle'`)

+The main unique component of the objects is its `traffObj.id`.
+  In case of active traffic light or obstacle objects, the id of the generated vehicle objects on the road are the same as that of the `traffObj` and in the range 50-199 (all special vehicles have ids < 200).
+The complete list of traffObj and vehicle id ranges is as follows:

+- `veh.id`=1:            ego vehicle
+- `veh.id`=10..49:       vehicles that are disturbed by clicks
+- `traffObj.id`=`veh.id=50..99:    objects and generated vehicles
+   of type obstacle
+- `traffObj.id`=`veh.id=100..149   objects of type trafficLight and generated vehicles (one per lane) of type obstacle
+- `traffObj.id`=150..199     speed limits ( no generated virtual
+  vehicles)
+- `veh.id` >=200:             normal vehicles and fixed (non-depot) obstacles

 ### colormanip.js

 Helper-class providing some speed and type-dependent color maps to draw the vehicles.